Tiger salamander: Habitat

 Tiger salamanders habitats range from woodlands crowded with conifer and deciduous trees to grassy open fields.
 These amphibians are secretive creatures who spend most of their lives underground in burrows, making them difficult to spot.
 One significant requirement these salamanders need to thrive is loose soil for burrowing.
+They often dig their own burrows, and have been found over 60cm below the surface.After metamorphosis, adult tiger salamanders will migrate to a new territory.
+Females have been documented to migrate further than males, and larger individuals will migrate further than smaller ones.
 Tiger salamanders are almost entirely terrestrial as adults, and usually only return to the water to breed.
 The ideal breeding condition for tiger salamanders ranges from wetlands, such as cattle ponds and vernal pools, to flooded swamps.
+The colonization of wetlands by tiger salamanders has been positively related to the area, depth, and forest cover of the wetlands.
 This species is most commonly found on the Atlantic coast from New York down to Florida.
 They are known, however, to be the widest ranging species of salamander in North America and have been found in smaller populations from coast to coast.
 Ambystoma tigrinum populations occurring in northern and eastern regions of the United States are thought to be native populations as evidence from a study uncovered the species in these regions seem to be from relict populations.
 The species which occur on the west coast of the United States are not necessarily native occurring to the region and occur as a result of introduction for sport fishing bait, which has resulted in hybridization.

 Though tiger salamanders are not indicators of an ecosystem, they are good indicators of a healthy environment because they need good moist soil to burrow in.
 But pond disturbance, invasive fish, and road construction threaten the annual population.
+In aquatic environments, higher pH and lower water conductivity have both been correlated with a larger population of males specifically.